-The flu is a virus that’s shared in several ways.
-First, you can pick up the virus from a person near you who has the flu and sneezes, coughs, or talks.
+The flu is a virus that’s spread in several ways.
+First, you can contract the virus from a person near you who has the flu and sneezes, coughs, or talks.

 Most doctors’ offices carry the vaccine.
 You may also get the vaccine at:

 Some employers and schools also offer flu shot clinics on site, though many are closed due to the COVID-19 pandemic.
 Those that are open will begin promoting flu vaccines as flu season approaches.
 Some even offer incentives such as coupons to encourage you to receive your vaccine.

 If you can’t find a flu shot provider, use a flu shot locator like the Vaccine Finder.
 This website list businesses, phone numbers, and hours of operation.

 Each year, hundreds of thousands of children get sick from the flu.
 Some of these illnesses are severe and require hospitalization.
 Some even result in death.